Chapter 26 : Open at the Close

 Eyes and nostrils wide, Scorpius muttered to Xavier, "How long was I out?"

 When Albus flew up to them, Scorpius managed to reform his mouth into a grin.
 He looked quite a bit older since Albus last saw him, especially in a color so dour.
 "Well, look at you now, reserve reserve Chaser," he said.

 Albus grinned back.
 "I'm glad you're well enough to make it."

 Upon noticing him, the other Slytherins in the booth jeered.
 Scorpius cupped his hand to his mouth and beckoned Albus closer.
 "Hey, don't tell anyone, but I'm rooting for you.
 And also—I got you something."
 Scorpius brought out a wrapped parcel and threw it to him.
 "Don't open it until you go down."

 Albus squished it around in his hands.
 "Is it a blazer?"

 It probably wasn't the deed to a theme park, but Albus held onto a faint hope.
 His captain rallied the team into the lockers for one last meeting and he could hardly listen for all the excitement abuzz in his ears.
-At last, while waiting for Creevey's introductions, he had time to untie the parcel.
+At last, while waiting for Creevey's introductions, he untied the parcel.

-He laughed aloud.
+He laughed.
 It was a cape.
 A grand, gold cape fluttering as light as a Snitch, with a 'P' emblazoned in the middle.

 Anjali and Damien were facing off over the Quaffle and Albus could swear Anjali's eyes flicked to him for a second, long enough to smirk, before returning forward.
 Hooch blew the whistle and flung the ball skyward.
 Fourteen flyers followed a whirl of robes and dust.